The beginning of the new school year means the start of new sleep struggles for many families.

 The award-winning sleep medicine specialists at Gillette are encouraging families to use a relatively new tool to help with sleep concerns.
 The Gillette Virtual Care program allows families to have a video appointment from the comfort of home.
 During the virtual visits, patients and health care providers use smartphones, tablets, or a computer so they can see, hear and talk to one another similar to an in-person appointment.

 Virtual care is a convenient, safe option

 “Virtual care is a convenient, safe option for families,” says Gillette sleep medicine specialist, John Garcia, MD.
-Garcia knows families might be reluctant to seek care for sleep issues due to COVID-19.
+Garcia knows travel and busy schedules might make it difficult for families to seek care for pediatric sleep issues.
 “These virtual appointments are secure and, in a way, it’s a return to simpler days when a provider would make a house call.”

 Families who have had a virtual care appointment report a high satisfaction rate.

 Garcia adds the virtual care appointments can provide new information about the patient’s experience at home and gives him the opportunity to share new ideas with families on how to improve sleep.

 Garcia had an appointment with the family of a 7-year-old girl who has scoliosis and other health issues.
 “This child was not doing well and was clearly not getting her proper rest,” Garcia says.

 The family is originally from Somalia and uses an interpreter during their appointments.
 The girl uses a wheelchair and, because the family has transportation issues, it can make it difficult to come to Gillette.

 “The mother was very happy when I mentioned the idea of a virtual appointment,” Garcia recalls.
 “We had the interpreter online and this mother felt very comfortable because she was at home and did not have the stress of transporting her child.”